cssninjaStudio/vuero/documentation/components/dropdown/dropdown-modern-documentation.md

 ### Modern Dropdown

-If you add in some specific markup, `BaseDropdown` buttons can be enhanced into modern dropdowns with an animated caret icon.
+If you add in some specific markup, `<BaseDropdown />` buttons can be enhanced into modern dropdowns with an animated caret icon.
+Use the `modern` prop on the component.
-Use the `modern` attribute on the component along with the specific markup that is provided in the code example.
-All button modifiers still apply.

 <!--code-->